musoniusr/DhammaratoDhamma/_posts/2024-04-14-you-dont-have-to-fix-the-world-sangha-uk-210-04-14-24-SMALigFMRxM.md

 Everybody's good.
 Okay.

 Thank you.
 I really appreciate you guys coming.
 So we'll see you later.
 See you, Lamato.
-Thank you, Damarado.
+Thank you, Dhammarato.

 Thank you.
 Thank you all.
 Bonjour.
 Bonjour.
 Thank you.